 Co-founder and Chief Executive Officer

-Co-founder and Chief Technology Officer
+Co-founder and Chief Science Officer

 Medical Software Engineer

 Here you find the latest articles on microcirculation & the use of the SDF technique.
 If you are looking for articles in a specific field of interest you can contact us here.